Big Ten football season set to begin on Labor Day weekend - WHIZ News

 The conference also released its medical policies and protocols for all sports on testing requirements, and quarantine and isolation.
 Testing will be managed by a third-party laboratory to ensure consistency across the conference.

-Testing frequency will be based on the level of contact risk within each sport and is required for athletes, coaches and staff depending upon exposure to the athletes.

-Sports that have a high risk of contact will have a minimum of two tests per week during the competitive season.
+Sports such as football that have a high risk of contact will have a minimum of two tests per week during the competitive season.
 All other sports will have a minimum of one test per week.

+The player advocacy group College Athlete Unity, in a letter to the Big Ten and NCAA published on The Players’ Tribune website, called on the conference to penalize schools that don’t adhere to testing protocols and other safety measures.
+The group, among other things, also asked for an adjustment to players’ cost-of-living stipends to account for the increase in personal expenses related to limited access athletic facilities and reimbursement for stipends that were reduced during the summer.

+Many of the concerns raised by College Athlete Unity echo those of the #WeAreUnited group that has forwarded proposals to Pac-12 administrators.

 The Big 12 announced this week that its teams would play nine conference games beginning in mid- to late September, with one home nonconference game before that.